 The Argument

-It is the world they are forced to navigate.
-The missed appointments.
-The adjustments that are never made.
-The workplaces that don't accommodate them.
-The system that treats them as patients rather than rights-holders.
+It is not the condition that disables people with haemophilia.
+It is the world they are forced to navigate - the missed appointments, the workplaces that won't accommodate them, the system that treats them as patients rather than rights-holders.

 Two ways of looking at the same thing